 The darkness of the night closes in day by day, as the aroma of pumpkins and all things spiced fill the air.
 Leaves crunch below as you walk home in the eerie light of the moon, with the faintness of streetlights peering through the deepness of the fog, hitting your chilled, pale skin.
-It’s nearing the end of October and that can mean only one thing… Sugar Awareness Week is upon us.
-Oh, and Halloween!
+It’s nearing the end of October and that can mean only one thing… Halloween!

-The aim of Sugar Awareness Week is to inform and educate people around the globe of dangers and harm done by added sugar.
+The aim of this blog is to inform and educate people of dangers and harm done by added sugar.
 Though most people understand the general concept that sugar is bad, many don’t know the differences between fructose and glucose, and just how scary things can get.
-So, it almost being Halloween, it’s a perfect time to scare you with some terrifying facts about excess sugar consumption!
+So, with it almost being Halloween, it’s the perfect time to scare you with some terrifying facts about excess sugar consumption!

 6 Spooky Sugar Facts